vinaylakkam/pbnet/README.md

 Package the business network with new version

-- `composer archive create --sourceType dir --sourceName . -a pbnet@0.0.9.bna`
+- ` cd ~./pbnet/business-net && composer archive create --sourceType dir --sourceName . -a pbnet@0.0.9.bna`

 Install